noaboa97/Java/README.md

 # Java
-Java exercises from PE F
+My Java exercises from school tasks.
+Week by week.
+Also sharing the code for my fellow students.